ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-11-24-augmented-reality-technology-brings-amazing-opportunities.md

 Augmented reality (or AR) is one of the popular digital trends that transformed the traditional way of things in many spheres of our life.
 Being capable of enhancing our surroundings, AR demonstrates incredible features that can educate, entertain, and assist with implementing complex procedures.
 This is unforgettable user experience.

-In one of our [previous posts](http://www.issart.com/blog/augmented-reality-staying-ahead-industry/) we’ve already discussed AR and how it is applied in various industries.
-In this article we’ll explain Augmented reality concept and describe how it works.
-We’ll cover devices supporting AR features and the programming tools that help deliver AR solutions.
-Next, we’ll look at the practical use of AR technology.
-Finally, we’ll discuss the future spreading of AR.
+In one of our [previous posts](http://www.issart.com/blog/augmented-reality-staying-ahead-industry/) we've already discussed AR and how it is applied in various industries.
+In this article we'll explain Augmented reality concept and describe how it works.
+We'll cover devices supporting AR features and the programming tools that help deliver AR solutions.
+Next, we'll look at the practical use of AR technology.
+Finally, we'll discuss the future spreading of AR.

 ## What does Augmented reality stand for?